bspann/Semantic-Kernel-Workshop/semantic_kernel_multi_agent_HOL_C#.md

 **Common Issues:**
 1. **Agent Creation Failures:** Verify Azure OpenAI deployment names and endpoints
+2. **Package Installation Issues:** This lab uses stable packages by default - no prerelease flags needed for core functionality
-2. **Orchestration Errors:** Check agent system prompts for clarity and completeness
+3. **Orchestration Errors:** Check agent system prompts for clarity and completeness
-3. **Callback Issues:** Ensure async/await patterns are properly implemented
+4. **Agent Invocation Issues:** Ensure proper async/await patterns and verify agent initialization
-4. **Thread Management:** Verify proper message ordering and metadata handling
+5. **Thread Management:** Verify proper message ordering and metadata handling in custom thread implementation
-5. **Azure Government Access:** Confirm subscription has access to required services
+6. **Azure Government Access:** Confirm subscription has access to required services

+**Optional Advanced Features:**
+- If using prerelease orchestration packages (`Microsoft.SemanticKernel.Agents.Orchestration`), ensure you use `--prerelease` flag
+- Experimental features may have breaking changes in future releases

 **Performance Considerations:**
 - Use appropriate Azure OpenAI model sizes for your use case